goma/user-manual/docs/html/_sources/code_structure_and_io.rst.txt

                           Redirect *Goma* to read the input EXODUS II database file (often called “*in.exoII*”) from *fn*.

+-brk fn
+                          Specify a Brk file, this overrides setting Brk File in Problem Description File

 -n int
                           Change the maximum number of Newton iterations to *int*.
 This is especially convenient for setting the number of